Errol Le Cain: Animation and TV work

 In the late 1950s, Le Cain joined an ensemble of amateur animators known as the Grasshopper Group, of which members included Oscar-winning animator Bob Godfrey, Canadian animator Gerald Potterton and British film historian Kevin Brownlow.
-While in the group, he directed and animated Victoria's Rocking Horse (1962), The Knight and the Fool (1963) and The Cage (1965), the first of which was the most celebrated of Amateur Cine World's Ten Best of 1962 and described by then secretary of the BFI, Stanley Reed as "extremely elegant."
+While in the group, he directed and animated Victoria's Rocking Horse (1962), The Knight and the Fool (1963) and The Cage (1965), the first of which was the most celebrated of Amateur Cine Worlds Ten Best of 1962 and described by then secretary of the BFI, Stanley Reed, as "extremely elegant".

-In early 1965, Le Cain departed the Grasshopper Group and joined Richard Williams Animation in Soho, London under an exclusive contract.'
+In early 1965, Le Cain departed the Grasshopper Group and joined Richard Williams Animation in Soho, London under an exclusive contract.
 He was put to work on a wide range of projects including film titles for The Liquidator (1965), A Funny Thing Happened on the Way to the Forum (1966), Casino Royale (1967), and The Charge of the Light Brigade (1968).
-His most notable work with Richard Williams was for the short film Sailor and The Devil (1967) and the unfinished (1964 to 1992) animated film The Thief and the Cobbler.
+His most notable work with Richard Williams was for the short film Sailor and the Devil (1967) and the unfinished (1964 to 1992) animated film The Thief and the Cobbler.

 Le Cain turned freelance in 1969, working on sets for BBC television productions, continuing with animation projects, and beginning his career as a children's book illustrator.

 His animation work for the BBC began with a production of Hans Christian Andersen's The Snow Queen, first broadcast on BBC2 on Christmas Day 1976, using live actors over backdrops designed by Le Cain.
 A picture-book version of the story with his illustrations was published by Viking Kestrel in 1979.
 This production was followed by The Light Princess (broadcast 24 December 1978 BBC2), The Mystery of the Disappearing Schoolgirls (28 December 1980) and Leon Garfield's The Ghost Downstairs (broadcast 26 December 1982 on BBC2).

 In 1985 Le Cain made a special guest appearance on ITV's The Book Tower.